DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 ---

-### 🥚 WriteMe
+### 🥚 Copy-Type

 > _static analysis_

+Ever heard of "copy-paste"?
+This is kind of like that but a much better way to learn.
+Instead of letting the computer do the copy and pasting for you, you need to do the copying and the typing.

-With WriteMe exercises you will practice writing out programs from a blank page.
+With Copy-Type exercises you will practice writing out programs from a blank page.
 On the left is an empty editor, on the right is the finished code: you need to re-write the program _exactly_ into the editor on the left.
 But there's a catch!
 You can only see one of the editors at a time, and you can't copy-type >:) Your goal will be to memorize the syntax and structures of JavaScript, you will not be running these programs or changing them.

 You can study these exercises alone to memorize and master JS syntax, flipping between _read_ and \_write like a flashcard.
 Or you can do them in small groups.